skuzzle/restrict-imports-enforcer-rule/docker/README.md

 at a time, so each build gets a Gradle user home no other build is writing to, and finds it warm on the next run.

-## Runners that override the entrypoint
+## Preparing the home without the entrypoint

-The Jenkins Docker Pipeline plugin starts containers with `--entrypoint cat` and runs every step through `docker exec`, so the image entrypoint never runs.
-The preparation is a script of its own for that reason - call it as the first step of the build:
+`prepare-gradle-user-home` is a script of its own, on `PATH`, and the entrypoint is only its first caller.
+Call it directly wherever the entrypoint is not the right place:

 ```shell
 prepare-gradle-user-home
 ```

 It is idempotent, so calling it more than once costs nothing.

+The Jenkins Docker Pipeline plugin is the case this exists for.
+It starts the container with the pipeline's `environment` block not yet applied, so `GRADLE_USER_HOME` still holds the image default and the entrypoint would seed a home no build ever uses - copying the baked distribution for nothing on every build.
+The plugin also checks, moments after the container starts, that the command it passed is the one running, and reports an entrypoint still busy at that point as an error.
+So both Jenkinsfiles pass `--entrypoint=''` and call the script as the build's first step, once the real `GRADLE_USER_HOME` is in scope.